 Cost of Travel in Moscow

 Despite Russia being a quite affordable place to most Western visitors, that is not much the case in Moscow.
-As the capital and financial center of Russia, prices in Moscow are comparable to some Central European cities like Prague or Warsaw.
+As the capital and financial center of Russia, prices in the city are comparable to some Central European cities like Prague or Warsaw.
 Prices in Moscow are considerably higher than other cities in the country, especially when it comes to accommodation and real estate in general.

 As Moscow is a huge city, eating out is not a problem.
 The Russian capital offers everything from cheap snacks to lavish restaurants pleasing all budgets and tastes.
 You can find budget meals for as low as 250 RUB (roughly $5) and it is also not uncommon to find restaurants that offer dishes above 3000 RUB (around $60).

-When to Visit Moscow
+When to Visit Russia

 Moscow is one of the biggest cities in Europe an receives a very high influx of tourists.
 While most of the city’s visitors are from Russia and other bordering countries, the number of Western and Chinese visitors is also quite high.
 For this reason, it is important to consider when to visit Moscow, especially if you want to avoid crowds.